Delhi Safari: Plot

-The film starts with Yuvraj (or 'Yuvi', for short) saying that he lost his father, Sultan in the morning, but doesn't want to lose his home at any cost.
+The film starts with Yuvraj (or 'Yuvi', for short) saying that he lost his father, Sultan, in the morning but doesn't want to lose his home at any cost.
 The film carries a flashback of the morning with Yuvi and Sultan playing in the forest and Sultan teaching self-defence to Yuvi while his mother, Begum, enters.
-The two mock her for her overly caring attitude towards son that gets her angry and she leaves.
+The two mock her for her overly caring attitude towards her son, which gets her angry, and she leaves.
 Soon, Begum forgives Sultan and Yuvraj.
 However, while coming back, a whole pack of bulldozers come from nowhere and proceed to demolish the surrounding jungle.
 Begum manages to escape, but Yuvi and Sultan are trapped.
 The two land at a site in the forest where they see all the trees missing.
 In a bid to save Yuvi, Sultan catches Yuvi in his mouth and tosses him to Begum.
 However, he himself is killed by a human wielding a shotgun, making the whole forest a large enemy of the humans.
 A talk happens with attendants of all the animals in the area.
-Many believe that leaving their homes is the only way to survive; however, Bajrangi, a monkey, says that he would beat out the wits of those men with his so-called "vanarsena" - Marela and Bharela, but Bagga the bear advises him to talk to humans and Bajrangi asks whether there is anyone who knows the language of humans.
+Many believe that leaving their homes is the only way to survive; however, Bajrangi, a monkey, says that he would beat out the wits of those men with his so-called "vanarsena" - Marela and Bharela, but Bagga the bear advises him to talk to humans, and Bajrangi asks whether there is anyone who knows the language of humans.
 A white bird, seemingly a pigeon, Hawa Hawaai pipes up, saying he knows someone who knows both animal and human languages.
-Yuvi meets the white bird the next day, and asks who is the one he said about.
+Yuvi meets the white bird the next day and asks who is the one he said about.
 The white bird says the animal he spoke of is Alex, a parrot who lives with a director, Vikram Khosla.
-Bajrangi, his "army" of two monkeys, Hawa Hawaai, Bagga, and Yuvi go and kidnap the parrot and convince him to go to Delhi with them to talk to the parliament and save their land.
+Bajrangi, his "army" of two monkeys, Hawa Hawaai, Bagga, and Yuvi, go and kidnap the parrot and convince him to go to Delhi with them to talk to the parliament and save their land.
 Initially refusing, Alex agrees to go to Delhi.
 Begum, Bagga, Bajrangi, and his army board a train to Delhi from Mumbai.
 Yuvi joins them after some time.
 They then reach Gujarat with guidance from Raju, a bat.
 In Gujarat, they meet flamingos and a couple who gives them shelter in their homes.
-One of the flamingos strictly advises them not to cross the banyan tree to avoid the wolf Kaalia and his gang.
+One of the flamingos strictly advises them not to cross the Banyan tree to avoid the hyena Kaalia and his gang.
 However, Bajrangi goes there and ties Alex for Kaalia to kill him so that no one can doubt him.
-Yuvi spots Bajrangi and confronts him but they are spotted by Kaalia.
+Yuvi spots Bajrangi and confronts him, but they are spotted by Kaalia.
 Begum arrives in time to save them.